Welcome; I’m so glad you’re here!

-My life, the way it is today, doesn’t always give me time to do that.
-So I’m changing my life and this blog is about that.
-And I want to invite you on the journey.
+I’m on this journey of finding freedom and balancing life and I want to invite you to share this journey, as well.
 I want us to answer the call of the Savior to learn the unforced rhythms of grace and redeem the time.